th2-net/th2-codec-generic/codec-fast/README.md

 # FAST codec

-This codec can be used for decoding and encoding messages in FAST protocol
+This codec can be used for decoding and encoding messages via FAST protocol

 ## Configuration